-Figure 11.
-Average amounts of awarded grant or scholarship aid, or loans awarded to full-time, first-time degree/certificateseeking undergraduate students, by type of aid: 2019-20
+Figure 10.
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2020-21

 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants include Federal Pell grants and other federal grants.
 Any loans include federal loans and other loans awarded to students.
 For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
 N is the number of institutions in the comparison group.